google/codeworld/web/help/GuideUnit2.md

 A function is like a variable, but it is incomplete.
 It is waiting for more information, which needs to be provided when it is used.
-Think of some of the functions that we've already used.  `circle` is an incomplete shape: it needs on a radius.  `rectangle` needs a width and a height.
+Think of some of the functions that we've already used.  `circle` is an incomplete shape: it needs a radius.  `rectangle` needs a width and a height.
 Similarly, you can write your own functions that need their own parameters.

 Here's how you would define a house as a function that's waiting on a color